Doctors, Hospitals Launch Voter Registration Efforts

 “We’ve been trained to solve these really complex health problems, but not everything we see can be treated with a prescription,” he said.
 “The healthcare system does not work for vulnerable people — full stop.
 We have to help them get involved in the political process if we hope to change any of this.”

-The sheer number of organizations and the range of efforts being proposed during the monthlong campaign shows that the medical community is increasingly shedding its reticence at civic engagement, said Kelly Wong, a medical student at Brown University in Providence, Rhode Island.
+The sheer number of organizations and the range of efforts being proposed during the monthlong campaign shows that the medical community is increasingly shedding its reticence at civic engagement, said Kelly Wong, an emergency medicine resident at Brown University in Providence, Rhode Island.

 Where prior generations may have seen the voter registration and other nonpartisan election work as outside their purview or too overtly political, newer medical professionals see civic engagement as a crucial part of “treating the whole patient,” she said.

-Note: This story has been corrected to show that Kelly Wong is an emergency medical resident at Brown University, not a medical school student.